Special Educational Needs Policy

 - meetings are arranged wherever possible between the staff involved in monitoring the pupil’s progress

-there are close links between the school and the pre-school; the pre-school leader meets teaching staff to discuss pupils with SEN when they are about to start school
+- there are close links between the school and the pre-schools; whenever possible the pre-school leaders meet teaching staff to discuss pupils with SEN when they are about to start school

 - the school is committed to gaining expertise in the area of SEN